mikaelbr/bacon-love/exercises/13_flatmaps/problem.md

 ### Inputs
- - `riverFlowInQubicFeet` Stream of tuples from the data specialists
+ - `riverFlowInCubicFeet` Stream of tuples from the data specialists
- - `litresInQubicFeet` Factor which to multiply qubic feet with to get liters
+ - `litresInCubicFeet` Factor which to multiply cubic feet with to get liters

 ### Output